MPhil in Economics

 Admissions panels or committees will always include at least one member of academic staff who has undertaken appropriate training.

 With more than 50 academics in permanent posts and 30+ postdoctoral research fellows, the Economics department is a large and vibrant international community of researchers.
-In the 2014 REF, Oxford was ranked first in terms of overall research ‘power’, with more ‘world-leading’ research than any other UK institution.
+In the 2021 REF, Oxford was ranked first in terms of overall research ‘power’ and funding market share.